How Sources work

 Automatically created Sources

-- When instrumenting workloads in the UI, Odigos will create a Workload Source for each workload.
+In some scenarios, Odigos may create Sources for you automatically.- When instrumenting workloads in the UI, Odigos will create a Workload Source for each workload.

 - When choosing Include future workloads in the UI, Odigos will create a Namespace Source for the namespace.